New video shows 4 seconds between police arrival and the fatal shooting of Andrew Brown Jr., attorney says - KTVZ

 “He was trying to run because he was scared for his life,” Kendall said.

-Brown’s family and the community want the release of the full video, which authorities say they are legally prevented from doing without a court order — one Kendall said he is hopeful a judge will issue at a hearing Wednesday.
+Brown’s family and the community want the release of the full video, which authorities can’t release without a court order.
+Kendall said he is hopeful a judge will allow its release at a hearing Wednesday.

 City declares state of emergency over protests